darrenjw/isba2021/Talk/talk.md

 * All of the languages on the previous slide are fundamentally *imperative* programming languages, mimicking closely the way computer processors actually operate
 * There have been huge advances in computing science in the decades since these languages were created, and many new, different and better programming languages have been created
-* Although *functional* programming (FP) languages are not new, there has been a large resergence of interest in functional languages in the last decade or two, as people have begun to appreciate the advantages of the functional approach, especially in the context of developing large, scalable software systems, and the ability to take advantage of modern computing hardware
+* Although *functional* programming (FP) languages are not new, there has been a large resurgence of interest in functional languages in the last decade or two, as people have begun to appreciate the advantages of the functional approach, especially in the context of developing large, scalable software systems, and the ability to take advantage of modern computing hardware
 * There has also been a swing away from *dynamically typed* programming languages back to *statically typed* languages

 ## Functional programming